-There are several factors that can contribute to a lack of mobility or a lack of comfortable movement.
-Age is certainly one of them but our daily habits have an even greater influence.
-The more we practice the foundational movements we want to perform in daily life, the better we’ll be at performing them.
+If our daily habits don’t involve phyisical activity and foundational movement patterns, we’ll liekly get worse at perfoming them.
+We may even experience a lack of mobility or of comfortable movement.
 Incorporating these movements into our regular exercise routine is a simple solution to getting the practice we need.
 So let’s examine 5 foundational movement patterns that keep us capable, independent, and doing the things we love.

 1. The Hip Hinge and Squat